awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-dedicatedmasternodes.md

 1. Having five dedicated master nodes works as well as three and allows you to lose two nodes while maintaining a quorum\.
 But because only one dedicated master node is active at any given time, this configuration means paying for four idle nodes\.
 Many users find this level of failover protection excessive\.

+If a cluster has an even number of master\-eligible nodes, Elasticsearch versions 7\.*x* and later ignore one node so that the voting configuration is always an odd number\.
+In this case, four dedicated master nodes are essentially equivalent to three \(and two to one\)\.

 **Note**
 If your cluster doesn't have the necessary quorum to elect a new master node, write *and* read requests to the cluster both fail\.
 This behavior differs from the Elasticsearch default\.